eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- tinyrick, a ***Rust build tool***
 	- ***Travis CI***, a hosted continuous-integration service
 	- ***Waf***, a Python-based tool for configuring, compiling and installing applications.
 It is a replacement for other tools such as Autotools, Scons, CMake or Ant
+	- Turbo, or Turborepo, for building JavaScript or TypeScript Web applications
 + project management tools:
 	- Working with Jira and Confluence a plus.
 		* Jira, for issue tracking.